Back to state guides

 • Wild harvested mushrooms

-In Connecticut, licensed cottage food operators may sell approved shelf-stable products such as plain breads, non-potentially hazardous cakes and cookies, fruit pies, confections, jams, dry mixes, vinegars, popcorn, and similar items.
-Products that need refrigeration, acidification controls, or commercial food processing rules stay outside the cottage food pathway.
+In Connecticut, you can sell approved shelf-stable products such as plain breads, non-potentially hazardous cakes and cookies, fruit pies, confections, jams, dry mixes, vinegars, popcorn, and similar items.
+Anything that needs refrigeration, acidification controls, or commercial food processing rules stays outside the cottage food pathway, so it's worth checking your recipe against the list before you fall in love with it.

 ⚠ Watch out